MicrosoftDocs/fabric-docs/docs/real-time-intelligence/kusto-query-set.md

 ### Available data sources

-The lower section of the data source explore shows all the available data sources that have been added to the queryset.
+The lower section of the data source explorer shows all the available data sources that have been added to the queryset.

 To open the action menu, hover over the data source name and select the **More actions** menu [...].
 The menu gives options to: